Lemoncode/webpack-by-sample/00 Intro/01 Import/README.md

   npm install
   ```

 - Let's add a new file called `averageService.js`.
 This file will contain a function that will calculate the average value of a given array, this function will be exported (make it visible to other modules that need to consume them).

-### ./averageService.js

-- Add the following content to `averageService.js`:
+So, add the following content to `averageService.js`:

+  #### ./averageService.js

   ```javascript
   function getTotalScore(scores) {